-At Humber we work to challenge negative behaviours, attitudes and beliefs about sexual and gender-based violence.
+At Humber College and the University of Guelph-Humber, we work to challenge negative behaviours, attitudes and beliefs about sexual and gender-based violence.
 By doing so, we hope to reinforce Humber’s commitment to student safety and promote a campus culture in which there is ZERO tolerance for sexual and gender-based violence.

 You can be part of this important work in the following ways: